jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ##### Object Out

 An __Object Out__ parameter is an object that resides inside the command.
 The __Object Out__ may be a new object, or redirect to an existing object.
-Anyway, the command determines which object will be output.
-The produced object will be referenced from outside the command.
+Anyway, the command determines which object might be output.
+The produced object might be referenced from outside the command.

 Unlike parameters passed by reference, an __Object Out__ parameter is *referred to*.
 This is an exclusive aspect of the __Object Out__ parameter passing type.